COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Xplor

 This nature park, located under 10 minutes from Playa del Carmen, offers a full-day itinerary of various activities.
 You’ll soar like an eagle above the dense jungle on death-defying (ok, not really, but still intense) zip lines.
 At the steering wheel of your amphibious vehicle, you’ll cruise over forest trails and through stunning caverns.
-You’re mind will be blown as you paddle past stalactites and stalagmites on a raft along the vivid, blue-green subterranean river.
+Furthermore, you’ll paddle past centuries-old stalactites and stalagmites on a raft along the vivid, blue-green subterranean river.

 There are dozens of picture-worthy points throughout the vast park where you can practice your photography skills.
-You’ll come across waterfalls, extraordinary rock formations and even hammocks if you need a short break from the non-stop adventure.
+You’ll come across waterfalls, extraordinary rock formations, and their exhilarating new slide attraction, the Toboganxote.
+Alternatively, there are hammocks if you need a short break from the non-stop adventure.

 A minimum age of 5 years is required and children must be at least 3 and a half feet tall to be permitted on the zip lines.
-It’s an all-inclusive park with a buffet and non-alcoholic beverages available.
+The all-inclusive park provides a buffet and non-alcoholic beverages.

 Tip: Purchase your tickets online 21 days in advance to receive a 15% discount.